September 20th at Church House, Westminster

-This event is for regional leads, Inclusion Leads, Directors of Inclusion, teachers, senior leaders, SENDCos, parents, trustees and governors.
-We ask that you are involved with SEND at a cross-school level and have a strong commitment to improving outcomes for learners with SEND.
+The Strategy Summit was for regional leads, Inclusion Leads, Directors of Inclusion, teachers, senior leaders, SENDCos, parents, trustees and governors with a strong commitment to improvingoutcomes for learners with SEND.

-Our aim is to strengthen our community of 4000 schools, leaders and advocates in order to develop thinking around cross-school inclusion and drive improvement nationwide.
+Our aim was to strengthen our community of 4000 schools, leaders and advocates in order to develop thinking around cross-school inclusion and drive improvement nationwide.

 Jennette Arnold OBE AM (Chair, Education Panel of the London Assembly)